 The audit documentation for this engagement is the property of Suttle & Stalnaker, PLLC and constitutes confidential information.
-However, pursuant to authority given by law or regulation, we may be requested to make certain audit documentation available to the U.S. Government Accountability Office for purposes of a quality review of the audit, to resolve audit findings, or to carry out oversight responsibilities.
+However, subject to applicable laws and regulations, audit documentation and appropriate individuals will be made available upon request and in a timely manner to the U.S. Government Accountability Office for purposes of a quality review of the audit, to resolve audit findings, or to carry out oversight responsibilities.
 We will notify you of any such request.
 If requested, access to such audit documentation will be provided under the supervision of Suttle & Stalnaker, PLLC personnel.
 Furthermore, upon request, we may provide copies of selected audit documentation to the aforementioned parties.
 These parties may intend, or decide, to distribute the copies or information contained therein to others, including other governmental agencies.